-I receive many emails from undergraduate students asking many of the same questions.
+I receive many emails from undergraduate students asking the same questions.
 Please read through the questions and answers below before sending me an email to see if your question is answered.

 Q: Can I do undergraduate research in your group?

-If you are currently a UD undergraduate student in Physics, Electrical Engineering, or Chemical Engineering, send me an email and I will be happy to speak with you about opportunities to do research in my group.
-If you are not a UD undergraduate student, please feel free to apply to our Research Experience for Undergraduates program here: http://www.che.udel.edu/reu/
+If you are currently a UD undergraduate student in Materials Science and Engineering, Physics and Astronomy, Electrical and Computer Engineering, or Chemical and Biomolecular Engineering, send me an email and I will be happy to speak with you about opportunities to do research in my group.
+If you are not a UD undergraduate student, please feel free to apply to our Research Experience for Undergraduates program here: https://grad.udel.edu/undergraduate-opportunities/

 Q: How do I apply to the MSEG graduate program?